-2023 by C. Masloch.
+2023 to 2024 by E. C. Masloch.
 Usage of the works is permitted provided that this instrument is retained with the works, so that any entity that uses the works is notified of this instrument.
 DISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.

 The switches described here are common to all of the following TSRs: